EoghanCarey/EoghanCarey/README.md

 <div align="center">
-*"Eoghan Carey of all trades, master of... well, quite a few actually!"*
+*"Jack of all trades, master of... well, quite a few actually!"*
 </div>

 ## 🤹 Professional Identity Crisis